alegiac95/alegiac95/README.md

 Following this I got my Bachelor degree in Electronics and Telecommunications engineering from the University of Trento (Italy) and a Master's Degree in Bioengineering from the University of Padova (Italy).

+### :information_source: Volunteering

+Outside of the academic world I like to volunteer in some local organisations of my home town, in particular
+* :ambulance: I have been a volunteer EMT and ambulance since I became 18, and since a couple of years I also obtained my instructor accreditation.
+* :drop_of_blood: I am a volunteer in a local organisation which promotes blood donation since I became 18.